 Austria, Belgium, Bulgaria, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, United Kingdom, Czech Republic, Romania, Slovakia, Slovenia, Spain, Sweden, and Hungary.

 There are also the Citizens of Switzerland, the Republic of San Marino and the countries belonging to the EEA, European economic area (Norway, Iceland and Liechtenstein) that are treated as citizens of the European Union, even if, in the case they wish to stay in Italy for longer than 90 days they need to register for residency in their local municipality.

 Thanks to the EU citizenship status, every person of the Union has the right to enter and exit Italy without having to complete any formalities.
 It is sufficient to be in possession of a passport or a valid ID for expatriation, according to the legislation of the State of which the person has citizenship and to the Schengen agreements.
 The right of the EU citizen to enter and move freely within the Italian territory can be limited only for reasons of public order, state security, public health or restrictions arising from criminal law.

 Being an EU citizen gives the relative rights, such as the applicability of the system of free movement inside the Union and the right of residence provided by European regulation that derives from this citizenship status.

 Any non-citizen in any of the aforementioned EU Member States is a non-EU citizen.

-The Non-EU citizen wishing to come to Italy must previously contact the Italian Embassies or Consulates present in their Country of the origin or in the Country where he/she has the domicile.
+The Non-EU citizen wishing to come to Italy must previously contact the Italian Embassies or Consulates present in their Country of origin or in the country where he/she has the domicile.

 There is the entry visa, the permit of stay and the EC permit for long periods.